Reflex sympathetic dystrophy (RSD) facts

 - Other treatments include surgically interrupting the nerves (the sympathetic nerves) of the involuntary nervous system (surgical sympathectomy), implanting pumps with pain medication into the spinal canal (intrathecal drug pumps), and spinal cord stimulation devices.

-Can reflex sympathetic dystrophy (RSD) be prevented?
+Can reflex sympathetic dystrophy be prevented?

-There is some evidence that early immobilization of patients with stroke or heart attack can help decrease the chances of developing RSD.
+There is some evidence that early immobilization of patients with stroke or a heart attack can help decrease the chances of developing RSD.
 Also, there have been studies demonstrating a decrease in the risk of developing RSD in patients with bony fractures using daily Vitamin C supplementation.

 REFERENCE: